mloy/streaming-spec/axes.md

 ### Struct

-A combination of named members which bay be of different Types.
+A combination of named members which (may?) be of different Types.

 ~~~~ {.javascript}
 {